 We understand working with multiple domains may bring some challenges around Single Sign-On (SSO) and deployment of Multi-Country-Projects.
 The NIPO team is happy to work with you on resolving those challenges, as we have done for many other cross-border organizations.

-You can deploy up to 200 concurrent started CAPI surveys and 150 concurrent started Online surveys in a domain.
-This limit is set to help distribute load from all customers over Nfield.
+You can deploy up to a certain maximum amount of concurrent started CAPI surveys and started Online surveys in a domain.
+This limit is set to help distribute the load from all customers over Nfield.
 If you ever need to deploy more concurrent projects in Nfield, please contact the NIPO team.
 To prevent going over the concurrent surveys limit, make sure you regularly stop fieldwork for projects that no longer require data collection.